aabbtree77/aabbtree77.github.io/about/about.md

 PostDoc Chronicles 1: Los Angeles, 2008-2009.

-Neurobiology.
-Prof. Dario Ringach later suggested the modified Thomson problem (after [J.J.
+Neurobiology turned out to be a deep forest, but Prof. Dario Ringach later suggested the modified Thomson problem (after [J.J.
 Thomson](https://en.wikipedia.org/wiki/J._J._Thomson)), and I did the analysis.
 Eq.
 30 in the unpublished report came up somewhat unexpectedly.
 The ability to linearize a problem and investigate its Jacobian structure is underrated, but I could not extend it to a bigger program.
-I hit something big called [syzygies](https://en.wikipedia.org/wiki/Hilbert%27s_syzygy_theorem), but algebraic geometry was beyond me.
+I hit something called [syzygies](https://en.wikipedia.org/wiki/Hilbert%27s_syzygy_theorem), but algebraic geometry was beyond me.

-The UCLA libraries were amazing, and so was the ocean.
-Arnold Schwarzenegger on TV, without a machine gun, reporting about a fiscal quarter.
-The death of Michael Jackson.
 My neighbor was hit with a baseball bat by some robbers.
-He spent a week in the hospital and received a twelve-thousand-dollar bill to pay which is nothing in the US.
+He spent a week in the hospital and received a twelve-thousand-dollar bill to pay.

 <br>